 There are important principles to learning a language.
 These principles are proven and will jet propel the rate at which you pick up a language.
 Conversely, if you don't use them, language learning becomes a hard slog to Moscow in Winter.

-End of language lesson fun keeps them wanting more!
-Language is not the easiest of subjects.
+Teachers keep them wanting more with KLOO!
+Turn language into a game and keep students wanting more Language is not the easiest of subjects.
 Some young people find it very difficult.
 I know I did when I was studying for my O'Levels.
 But recently I was recalling how my old Latin teacher, Mr MacDonald, used to always allow a bit of fun at the end of class after maybe 45 minutes of hard grammar and translation work.
-He would create quizzes and allow us to write our own sentences on the blackboard for other students to figure out.
-We of course created the funniest sentences we could - often [...]
+He would create quizzes and allow us to write our own sentences on the blackboard for other students to [...]